JeremiahAdebayo/Nightfall/README.md

 ### Latency: parked, not swept under the rug

 Initial CPU latency benchmarking (PyTorch fp32 vs. ONNX fp32 vs. ONNX INT8) was run on shared Colab hardware (AMD EPYC 7B12, AVX2 only, **no VNNI** -- the instruction set that accelerates INT8 integer math).
-Result: INT8 was *slower* than both fp32 baselines (p50 1304ms vs. 293ms for ONNX fp32) -- a real, hardware-dependent finding, not a benchmarking error.
+Result: INT8 was *slower* than both fp32 baselines (p50 1304ms vs. 293ms for ONNX fp32) -- a real, hardware-dependent finding.
 Without VNNI/AVX512-VNNI, quantized ops fall back to unaccelerated integer emulation, which can genuinely lose to well-optimized fp32 SIMD paths. **This means INT8 quantization here is a legitimate memory/storage win, not a guaranteed latency win** -- the latency benefit is conditional on deploying to hardware with real INT8 acceleration.
-Formal re-benchmarking on dedicated, steady hardware is planned before any latency claim is finalized.

 ## Serving

-- **gRPC** (`serving/run_grpc_server.py`): multi-category routing (client specifies category explicitly -- PatchCore's kNN scoring has no mechanism to infer category from an image; that would require a separate classifier, noted as future work, not implemented here), per-category calibrated anomaly thresholds (mean + 3 sigma of each category's own training score distribution, avoiding test-set leakage).
+- **gRPC** (`serving/run_grpc_server.py`): multi-category routing (client specifies category explicitly -- PatchCore's kNN scoring has no mechanism to infer category from an image; that would require a separate classifier), per-category calibrated anomaly thresholds (mean + 3 sigma of each category's own training score distribution, avoiding test-set leakage).
 - **REST gateway** (`serving/rest_gateway.py`): thin async layer in front of gRPC, for clients (like microcontrollers) that can't speak gRPC natively.
 Uses `grpc.aio` with a single reused channel (FastAPI lifespan-managed) and explicit per-request timeouts -- not a blocking synchronous call wrapped in an `async def`, which would silently serialize all concurrent requests behind Uvicorn's single event loop.

 Why REST-in-front-of-gRPC rather than exposing gRPC directly to the ESP32: there is no mature, production-ready gRPC client for ESP32/Arduino.
 What exists (e.g. `esp-grpc`) is explicitly self-described as an experimental reference, not a real library -- confirmed via multiple multi-year-old, unresolved Espressif forum threads asking for this.
 A REST gateway is the standard approach, not a workaround.

 ## Edge integration (Phase 6)

-An ESP32 (simulated in [Wokwi](https://wokwi.com)) connects to WiFi, sends a real MVTec test image (embedded in firmware -- Wokwi does not genuinely simulate a camera sensor feeding live pixel data, so this is an explicit, honestly-labeled stand-in for "a frame this device captured") to the REST gateway over HTTP, and receives back a real inference result from the actual hand-rolled PatchCore model:
+An ESP32 (simulated in [Wokwi](https://wokwi.com)) connects to WiFi, sends a real MVTec test image (embedded in firmware -- Wokwi does not genuinely simulate a camera sensor feeding live pixel data) to the REST gateway over HTTP, and receives back a real inference result from the actual hand-rolled PatchCore model:

 ```
 HTTP status: 200
 Response: {"success":true,"anomaly_score":16.08,"is_anomalous":true,"inference_latency_ms":1252.3}
 ```

 **What this genuinely validates**: real WiFi connection handling, real HTTP client construction (multipart/form-data), real end-to-end network communication to a live inference server, real JSON response parsing -- all code that runs unchanged on physical ESP32-CAM hardware.
-Only the image source (embedded test bytes vs. a live camera capture) differs from a real deployment.

 **A real, non-obvious infrastructure finding along the way**: ESP32's embedded mbedTLS stack failed to complete a TLS handshake against both ngrok and Cloudflare Tunnel (identical "connection refused" symptom on both, despite HTTPS working fine against an established endpoint like httpbin.org) -- a documented, unresolved compatibility gap between ESP32's TLS implementation and certain tunnel providers' edge TLS configurations, not something specific to this project's setup.
-Resolved by using a plain-HTTP tunnel (Localtunnel) instead of fighting the TLS incompatibility, since the actual goal (validating the integration chain) doesn't require the transport to be encrypted for this simulation.
+Resolved by using a plain-HTTP tunnel (Localtunnel) instead of fighting the TLS incompatibility.

-## Honest limitations and what's still open

-- **Full 15-category INT8 refit**: only bottle, hazelnut, and metal_nut have been validated end-to-end with a fully-consistent INT8 pipeline.
-The other 12 categories' INT8 numbers (mismatched-bank scenario) are known-bad by design; a full refit is a planned next step, not yet done.
-- **Latency benchmarking**: run once on unreliable shared hardware (see above); needs re-running on dedicated hardware before any speed claim is final.
-- **Memory bank vector quantization** (storing bank vectors themselves as INT8, not just the feature extractor): not yet attempted.
-- **ARM64 cross-compilation check**: not yet done.
-- **Observability** (Prometheus/Grafana): not yet built.
-- **Category auto-detection**: not implemented, and arguably shouldn't be bolted onto this architecture -- see the serving section above.

 ## Setup